MdoubleA/ElixirChatApp/README.md

 # ChatApp

-Exploring Elixir, Machine Learning, and their integration by building a messaging app.
+Exploring Elixir, Machine Learning, and their integration by building a chat app, of sorts.

 ## Installation